nturaga/BioconductorOnContainers/README.md

 * IMPORTANT: Docker needs to be installed on your local machine.
 Please [install](https://docs.docker.com/install/) Docker ahead of time.

-If you are planning to attend this workshop and are having issues installing Docker please email me ahead of time, I will help you through it.
-Please do not attend the workshop without installing Docker on your machine.
+  **Getting Help**: If you are planning to attend this workshop and are having issues installing Docker please ask (email/find me at the conference) me ahead of time, I will help you through it.
+Please do not ask for help installing docker during the workshop.

   To [test installation of Docker](https://docs.docker.com/get-started/), please run on your command line,